Muzietto/es6-lambda-calculus/README.md

   **unfortunately, this truly interesting bit cannot be verified in ES6**, because its eager interpreter tries to calculate both branches of the `COND` at all times, causing a stack overflow even if we know that only one of them should be evalued at a time

-  the codebase shows a little cheat that makes use of the real JavaScript `if then else` (which evaluates the `FALSE` branch only when needed) to create a recursive addition helper that performs some crude and simple calculations
+  the codebase shows a little cheat about `ADD2` (called `ADD3`) that makes use of the real JavaScript `if then else` (which evaluates the `FALSE` branch only when needed) to create a recursive addition helper that performs some crude and simple calculations

 ### multiplication